python/cpython/Doc/library/shutil.rst

    determining if the file exists and executable.

-   When no *path* is specified, the results of :func:`os.environ` are used, returning either the "PATH" value or a fallback of :attr:`os.defpath`.
+   When no *path* is specified, the results of :func:`os.environ` are used, returning either the "PATH" value or a fallback of :data:`os.defpath`.

    On Windows, the current directory is prepended to the *path* if *mode* does not include ``os.X_OK``.
 When the *mode* does include ``os.X_OK``, the